Email Provider ProtonMail Says It Hacked Back, Then Walks Claim Back

 https://blog.0day.rocks/@x0rz [blog.0day.rocks]

-Very Bad Idea (Score:4, Insightful)
+Very Bad Idea (Score:5, Insightful)

 So apparently, this is some amateur-hour outfit?
 I thought they were supposed to be technically and legally astute.